 Startup valuation methods

 Many entrepreneurs struggle when they have to value their startup to prospective investors, especially if they lack stable revenues, earnings, or cash flow.
 There are, however, two solutions to valuing a startup beyond financial factors.
-These startup valuation methods include the discounted cash flow (DCF) method and the customer-based valuation method:
+These startup valuation methods include the discounted cash flow (DCF) method, the Berkus method, the scorecard method, and the customer-based valuation method:

 The discounted cash flow (DCF) valuation method